 One of the ways I use my alone time is by just enjoying this world God has provided me.
 I like to watch the birds, listen to them chirp, enjoy the sunshine, listen to the rain… I get energized from spending time in nature.

 No matter what your faith is, having time alone will help make your spirit stronger.
 People with a solid faith are able to look at the big picture of life and weather the ups and downs better.
 They know that time spent alone won’t last forever, and they can draw upon a power they feel is bigger than themselves to put it all in perspective.

 Do More Group Activities

 Getting involved in group activities can help you meet others and feel less alone, even if you don’t make an immediate connection with them.
 Just getting out and chatting with others can help stave off loneliness.
 Group activities can be anything from tour groups to classes to clubs.

 While the Internet doesn’t replace face-to-face human contact, it can help get you through times when you feel alone.
 Chatting with people on Facebook and Twitter can make you feel connected to the world by allowing you to comment on things happening in the world now.

-Ask Other Singles How They Cope With Being Alone
+Ask Others How They Cope With Being Alone

 Do you know of someone who seems to enjoy their alone time?
 Find out what they do to stay positive and enjoy their life.
 Ask them if they’ve ever felt lonely and what they did to change all that.
 You might pick up a tip or two that you hadn’t thought of.